Raja Sitaram Ray: Temples

 Sitaram came from a Shakta family, and was initiated into Shaktism in his early life.
 After setting up the capital at Mohammadpur, he erected a Dashabhuja Temple there.
 When he visited his father in Bhusna, he used to frequent the Gopinath Jiu akhada.
 Gradually, he became attracted to Vaishnavism, becoming a disciple of Krishna Vallabh Goswami of Murshidabad, who initiated him to the faith.
 Sitaram erected a pancharatna temple dedicated to Hare Krishna in the village of Kanainagar to the west of the fort at Mohammadpur.

 Marriages and children

-Sitaram married the daughter of a Kayastha resident of Edilpore in Bhusna.
+Sitaram married the daughter of a Maulik Kayastha resident of Edilpore in Bhusna.
 She did not have any children, and very little is known about her.
 After obtaining the jagir of Naldi, Sitaram married Kamala, the daughter of a Kulin Kayastha, Saral Khan Ghosh, a resident of Das Palsha village in the district of Birbhum.
 Kamala became his principal wife and, when Sitaram became king, she became the king's consort.
-She bore him two sons, Shyamsundar and Surnarayan.
+They had two sons, Shyamsundar and Surnarayan.
 Sitaram's third wife came from the village of Patuli, presently under Katwa sub-division of Burdwan district.
-Though her name is not known, she bore him two sons, Bamdev and Jaydev.
+Her name is not known.
+They had two sons, Bamdev and Jaydev.
 Both sons died in childhood.